neurodata-nomads/nomads_cloud/README.md

 This repository contains a web service for running synapse detection algorithms on AWS.
 An example pipeline, Nomads-unsupervised is provided to demonstrate how to add new pipelines to this service.
 The Nomads-unsupervised directory also contains useful code for a fully integrating an algorithm with NDVis, BOSS, and PyMeda.

 Installation Instructions:
 0.1 Prerequisites: Have AWS-Cli (logged in) and Python3 installed on computer.
-Instructions on how to install and log into AWS [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+Instructions on how to install into AWS [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+Instructions on how to log into AWS [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 1. Enter the service directory and run "pip3 install -r requirements.txt"
 2. Run "python3 server.py"
 3. Go to http://localhost:8000